-When many people begin to have an interest in investing, oftentimes the assumption is you need a lot of money to get started.
+When many people begin to be interested in investing, the assumption is you need a lot of money to get started.

-However, you can invest with little money and still start to make an impact on your future financial health.
+It’s true that most financial advisors would recommend investing with a big nest egg, however, you can invest with a little bit of money and still start to impact your future financial health.

 As you make more money and budget, you should also increase how much you invest.
-But it’s okay to start small and work your way to larger contributions.
+But it’s okay to start small and work your way to more significant contributions.

 In this article, you’ll find tips to start investing with little money and your best options to get started.